axelerator/axelerator.github.io/docs/_posts/2021-09-23-tetris-game-over-en.md

 This time I didn't really use any new, fancy concepts.
 But this is another feature that differentiates *Elm* from many other programming languages.
 The Syntax is comparatively simple.
 In other languages, like *Ruby* or *Python* for example, we find syntax elements for many dogmas (object oriented *and* functional).
 As a result, there are naturally multiple ways to approach a problem, none of which is necessarily more dogmatic to the language than the other.
 The fact that Elm is dedicated to the *functional* approach **only** leads to fewer diverging ways to solve a particular problem.
-This leaders to more unified code which helps to understand code that I've not written myself faster.
+This leads to more unified code which helps to understand code that I've not written myself faster.
 And conversely also to write code that **other people** understand faster.

 Of course, there is still enough room to express things a bit differently, even in Elm.
 A tool that I often only think of on the second attempt is **pattern matching**.
 But I did manage to think of it for this week's changes eventually.